 A.K.A.-47: For the QBZ-03, known as the T3AK.
 The Panzerfaust 3 is simply called RPG launcher.
 Averted with almost everything else since they have their proper names.

 Alternate History: Type III.
-The re-unification of Korea under the rule of Kim Jong-un (who would have to be a charismatic super-genius in order convince his generals to let him pull it off, among other things) is portrayed as a result of a veritable perfect storm of global socio-economic problems and Jong-un's clever appeal to Korean nationalism, all of which are at least plausible.
-The real issue comes from the rise of the newly formed Greater Korean Republic as a super power capable of supplying and equipping the immense army that it would take to invade and occupy the US, all of which happens without any apparent opposition by China, which would not be very happy about the belligerent new power on the block.
+The re-unification of Korea under the rule of Kim Jong-un is portrayed as a result of a veritable perfect storm of global socio-economic problems and Jong-un's clever appeal to Korean nationalism, all of which are at least plausible.
+The real issue comes from the rise of the newly formed Greater Korean Republic as a super power capable of supplying and equipping the immense army that it would take to invade and occupy the US, all of which happens without any apparent opposition by any other nation, which would not be very happy about the belligerent new power on the block.
+While China *might* (emphasis on might) be convinced to go along with it and is described as a balkanized warlord-racked nation anyway and every other country is apparently facing trouble, that doesn't explain the complete lack of a response to the progressive annexations.

 Hopper:(after Conner's Berserk Button has been pressed and the team has to kill a rather large platoon of soldiers where the original plan was simply to sneak by) Everyone's dead.
 You happy now?